 Configuring a command

-You can connect USB controllers to the console, such as the one that we include with ours which is already 100% configured.
+You can connect USB controllers to the console, such as the one included with ours which is already 100% configured.

 After connecting your USB controller or pairing your Bluetooth controller, press Start in a pre-configured command (or Intro if you have a normal computer keyboard connected) and select Command configuration.